-- Feb.
-1 Feb.
-28, 2023: Public comment period on the City's Storm Water Management Program Plan advertised through the City's website and e-newsletters; - March 6, 2023: Land Use and Transportation Committee meeting; - March 21, 2023 City Council meeting.
+- Continuous: We provide opportunity for the public to comment on our SWMP at all times on our "NPDES Program" webpage. - March 4, 2024: Land Use and Transportation Committee meeting; - March 19, 2024: City Council meeting.
 The Council reviews the programmatic and policy changes proposed under the SWMP and allows public comment.

-Opportunities for public participation in the development of the SMAP will be considered and planned by the inter-disciplinary team.
-In 2023, the City website will advertise for the SWMP public comment period in English, Arabic, Russian, Somali, Spanish, Ukrainian, Vietnamese, and Korean.
-Verbal translations of the SWMP document is available upon request.
+The City website will advertise for the SWMP public comment period in English, Arabic, Russian, Somali, Spanish, Ukrainian, Vietnamese, and Korean.
+Verbal translations of the SWMP document is available upon request, provided by our language translation service provider.